ALS Therapy Development Institute: History

 The Institute received a $1.1 million grant from the U.S. Department of Defense in 2008 and an additional $1.6 million grant in 2010.

 Steven Perrin, previously only chief scientific officer, was appointed CEO in 2009 following the death of Sean Scott.
 In 2011, the institute moved to a new 26000 sqft facility, also in Cambridge, allowing for the hiring of more scientists and a bigger lab.

 Two years later, in 2014, Augie's Quest officially transitioned from MDA to ALS TDI.
 The same year, ALS TDI received over $3 million through the Ice Bucket Challenge.
 In 2016, the Institute announced the ALS ONE partnership with Massachusetts General Hospital, Harvard Medical School, University of Massachusetts Medical School, and Compassionate Care ALS to find a treatment for ALS within four years.

 In 2018, ALS TDI was the original beneficiary of the ALS Pepper Challenge, where participants eat a chili pepper.
 Various public figures, including Kelly Clarkson, Jimmy Kimmel, Shaquille O'Neal, Nancy O'Dell, Wolf Blitzer, the Miami Heat and Andy Cohen have participated in the challenge.

-In February 2021, the ALS Therapy Development Institute moved to Watertown, MA.
+In February 2021, the ALS Therapy Development Institute moved to Watertown, Massachusetts.
 The new location included a lab facility allowing preclinical, clinical and transitional research to happen in one place.

 In April 2021, Fernando Vieira, M.D., was appointed the chief executive officer of the ALS Therapy Development Institute by the board of directors.

 On February 22, 2023, the chairman of the board, Augie Nieto, passed from ALS.
 In May, 2023, Augie's wife Lynne Nieto was elected to succeed him as board chair.

 In February 2024, ALS TDI launched the ALS Trial Navigator, in order to help people with ALS find clinical trials they qualify for.